David Moorcroft: UK Athletics

 He was appointed as Chief Executive of the British Athletic Federation in 1997 at a time when the finances of athletics in the UK were perilous.
 Indeed, two weeks later the federation was placed into administration, leading to the creation of a successor body: UK Athletics.
 He remained Chief Executive until January 2007 – having announced his decision to resign in August 2006.

 Under his leadership, the federation rebuilt financially through a combination of sponsorship, broadcasting and public funds.
 On his departure UK Athletics' turnover was over £18 million per annum.
 One of his final acts as Chief Executive was helping to secure a £50 million investment from Norwich Union into athletics at all levels up to 2012.
 A new television deal was agreed which brought athletics back to the BBC and a series of televised events staged across the UK each year.
 The IAAF World Indoor Championships in Birmingham and the EAA European Cross Country Championships in Edinburgh were held in 2003, and the rights were secured to stage the 2007 EAA European Indoor Championships in Birmingham, the 2008 IAAF World Cross Country Championships in Edinburgh and the 2007 EAA European Cup of Race Walking in Leamington Spa.

 A network of new indoor training facilities were developed across the UK and a major refurbishment investment of English tracks took place, funded by the £41 million 'Legacy Fund' granted to athletics by the Government following the cancellation of the 2005 World Championships in London.

 On the track, the British team had mixed fortunes.
 At the Olympic Games in 2000 and 2004, five gold medals were won – comparing favourably with a total of two golds in the previous three Games.
 However, the results in World and European Championships declined.
 On leaving UK Athletics, he pointed to positive signs with a new generation of athletes who were building towards London 2012.

-pointfourone

-Moorcroft formed pointfourone sports consultancy with Rob Borthwick (also formerly of UK Athletics).
-The partnership was formed in summer 2007 and is named after his 5,000 m world record run of 13:00.41.

-Join In

-In 2012, Moorcroft became Director of Sport for Join In, a UK national multi-sport event to support local sports clubs and organisations in the UK to attract more volunteers.